FP-22-23/java-term-project-OscarMLB24/README.md

 **Derived properties**:

 - _result_, of type _Result_, public.
 It can take LOCAL_WINS (local goals > visitant goals), VISITANT_WINS (local goals < visitant goals) or DRAW (local goals = visitant goals) as values.
-- _recent_, of type _String_, public.
-Indicates the name of the third referee.
+- _recent_, of type _Boolean_, public.
+It takes False as value if that match was played before the 21th century, True otherwise.
-- _totalGoals_, of type _String_, public.
-Indicates the name of the third referee.
+- _totalGoals_, of type _Integer_, public.
+Indicates the total number of goals between both teams.
 - _winner_, of type _String_, public.
-Indicates the name of the third referee.
+Indicates the winner.

-**Constructores**:
+**Constructors**:

-- C1: Tiene un parámetro por cada propiedad básica del tipo.
+- C1: It has one parameter for each basic property of the type.
-- C2: Crea un objeto de tipo ```Partida``` a partir de los siguientes parámetros: ```Boolean clasificatoria, TipoVictoria tipoVictoria, Resultado resultado, String jugadorBlancas, String jugadorNegras, Integer ratingBlancas, Integer ratingNegras, String movimientos, String apertura, LocalDate fecha, Integer duracion```.
+- C2: It creates a `Match` object from the following parameters: ```LocalDateTime localDate, String stage, String homeTeamName, Integer homeTeamGoals, Integer awayTeamGoals, String awayTeamName, Integer matchId```.

 **Restricciones**: